anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter02.md

 which benchmarks Kubernetes networking performance.

-As listed in [README](https://github.com/kubernetes/perf-tests/tree/master/network/benchmarks/netperf#readme), the 5 major network traffic paths are combination of Pod IP vs Virtual IP and whether the pods are co-located on the same node/VM versus a remotely located
+As listed in [README](https://github.com/kubernetes/perf-tests/tree/master/network/benchmarks/netperf#readme), the 5 major network traffic paths are combination of pod IP vs virtual IP and whether the pods are co-located on the same node versus a remotely located
 pod:
-  - same VM using Pod IP
+  - same node using pod IP
-  - same VM using Cluster/Virtual IP
+  - same node using cluster/virtual IP
-  - remote VM using Pod IP
+  - remote node using pod IP
-  - remote VM using Cluster/Virtual IP
+  - remote node using cluster/virtual IP
-  - same VM Pod Hairpin: Worker 2 to itself using Cluster IP
+  - same node pod hairpin to itself using cluster/virtual IP

 It should be noted that [netperf](https://github.com/kubernetes/perf-tests/tree/master/network/benchmarks/netperf)